-At the time of completion of this audit, COVID-19 continued to impact businesses and governments throughout the State of New York and across the United States.
-It is anticipated that the Town will experience revenue losses throughout 2021 in departmental income.
-The Director of Finance and Town Board will continually monitor revenues and expenditures and develop contingency plans to ensure the residents of North Castle are well served.
+At the time of completion of this audit, COVID-19 and inflation are two causes of concern to businesses and governments throughout the State of New York and across the United States.
+It is possible that with higher interest rates, there may be lesser than expected revenues from mortgage tax and sales tax.
+However, it is possible that interest income may make up for any differences and keep the Town revenue neutral.
+The Director of Finance and the Town Administrator will continually monitor revenues & expenditures and develop contingency plans to ensure the residents of North Castle are well served.